ATTEMPT: Parameter-Efficient Multi-task Tuning via Attentional Mixtures of Soft Prompts: Conclusion

 \section{Conclusion}

-In this work, we introduce \ours, a new modular, multi-task and parameter-efficient tuning approach for efficient knowledge transfer. \ours~produces instance-wise soft prompts by interpolating multiple reusable soft prompts trained on source tasks and a new task-specific prompt, while keeping the original LM frozen.
-Our experiments show that \ours~largely improves previous prompt tuning-based approaches, and matches or outperforms prior parameter-efficient transfer approaches or fully fine-tuned models despite using much smaller number of parameters to be updated.
-Our analysis shows that transferring knowledge from multiple tasks and sharing attention modules largely contribute to performance improvement.
+We present a new parameter-effluent tuning method \ours, which learns to produce instance-wise prompts by interpolating multiple reusable soft prompts trained on source tasks and a new task-specific prompt, while keeping the original LM frozen.
+Our large-scale experiments demonstrate that {\ours} achieves a great trade-off between task performance and efficiency, introducing an interpretable and modular task transfer.